spiral/shopify-starter-kit/README.md

 👍 We recommend to use Basic mode for casual projects.

-Basic mode of **Shopify starter kit** includes [Dawn](https://github.com/Shopify/dawn) theme by default, but you can use any of Shopify themes from your own stores.
+Basic mode of **Shopify starter kit** include only theme folder by default.
-For custom theme you need just replace files from theme folder to the theme files.
+For using this mode you need just copy theme of Shopify site (or just download it) to the theme folder.
+Theme folder support standard [shopify directory structure](https://shopify.dev/themes/architecture#directory-structure-and-component-types).

 If you want to use js and css linters for `./theme` folder, please go to package.json, find `deploy` and `deploy:prod` commands and replace `lint` to `lint:all` in related strings.